Home

 This opens up a range of options, such as: wireless security camera, the ability to keep an eye on your pet while you're at work, a door-entry camera, time-lapse photography, or covert monitoring.
 These are now available for under £100

-If the idea of a huge radio choice appeals, you may wish to take a look at the BT Internet Radio, priced around £120.
-It uses Wi-fi to access streaming radio stations from around the world, and supports Real Audio and Windows Media formats.
-This makes use of an existing Wi-fi network to access the world's Internet stations without relying on a USB dongle connected to a PC.
-You also don't need to have your PC switched on.
-BT's Internet Radio is available from BT
+If the idea of a huge radio choice appeals, you may wish to take a look at the Revo range of Internet Radios.
+These use wi-fi to access streaming radio stations from around the world, and support Real Audio and Windows Media formats.
+They makes use of an existing wi-fi network to access the world’s Internet stations without relying on a USB dongle connected to a PC.
+You also don’t need to have your PC switched on.

 As an alternative, there's also the Acoustic Energy Wi-Fi Internet Radio, which is available from Play for £150.

-Available from Dixons and AdvancedMP3players.
-More on Radioandtelly's Slingbox page
+Available from AdvancedMP3players.
+More on Radioandtelly’s Slingbox page

-Wi-fi 802.11 has a typical range of around 140 meters (outdoors, with clear line of site).
-Indoors, you can expect around 38 meters with 802.11b/g - this will be less with each wall/floor the signal passes through.
-This will increase with the 802.11n protocol.
-Wi-fi devices with a decent, directional aerial can obviously get a better distance than PDAs and USB sticks that don't have a decent aerial.
+wi-fi 802.11 has a typical range of around 140 metres (outdoors, with clear line of site).
+Indoors, you can expect around 38 metres with 802.11b/g – this will be less with each wall/floor the signal passes through.
+This increases with the newer 802.11n protocol. wi-fi devices with a decent, directional aerial can obviously get a better distance than PDAs and USB sticks that don’t have a decent aerial.

 and protocols that they use.
 They don't interfere with each other,